 \subsection{Teacher Model}

 As a blossoming class of generative models, many speech synthesis systems apply diffusion models and generate high-quality audio.
 However, specific criteria must be met to be the teacher model.
 First, the model needs to meet the theoretical requirement.
 As mentioned in Section \ref{background}, we aim to adopt the denoiser to implement the one-step generation, which means this function should point to the clean data instead of noise.
-In other words, we follow the term in \citep{huang2022prodiff} that our teacher model should be a generator-based rather than a gradient-based method.
-This restriction requires us to modify the state-of-art model Grad-TTS \citep{popov2021grad} to be our teacher model.
-We inherited the setting of learning from the distribution of the prior mel-spectrogram , $\mathbf{\mu}$, to the distribution of ground truth mel-spectrogram $gt_{\textrm{mel}}$, and the main architectures.
-In addition, we also adopt the EDM\citep{karras2022elucidating} as our design choice for the diffusion model to ensure further consistency distillation \citep{song2023consistency}.
+In other words, we follow the term in \cite{huang2022prodiff} that our teacher model should be a generator-based rather than a gradient-based method.
+This restriction requires us to modify the state-of-art model Grad-TTS \cite{popov2021grad} to be our teacher model.
+We inherited the setting of training and the main architectures.
+In addition, we also adopt the EDM\cite{karras2022elucidating} as our design choice for the diffusion model to ensure further consistency distillation \cite{song2023consistency}.

-Specifically, we set mel-spectrogram as $\mathbf{x}$ in \eqref{sde} with the drift and diffusion coefficients as $t$ and 1, respectively.
+Specifically, we set mel-spectrogram as $\mathbf{x}$ in \eqref{sde} with the schedule $\sigma (t)$ and scaling coefficients in EDM \cite{karras2022elucidating} as $t$ and 1, respectively.
 Combined with \eqref{score}, our ODE can be formulated as

 where $cond$ is the conditional input that will be introduced in the following section, and $D_{\theta}(\mathbf{x}_t, t, cond)$ is designed to precondition the neural network with a t-dependent skip connection as